Areas of Specialization and Research Interests

 Bernadotte Schmitt Grant, the American Historical Association

-CUNY Fellowship, Center for Russian and East European Studies, University of Michigan
+CUNY Fellowship, Center for Russian and East European Studies, the University of Michigan

 Member of the Russian and Post-Soviet Studies Program (the College of William and Mary)